Editor’s note: This article has been updated to reflect the EC’s amendment to the thresholds for determining the size category of a company.

 d.
 Are there any exemptions?

-If a company is exempt from reporting under the CSRD as set out in Question 7 above, the company will also be exempt from reporting under the EU Taxonomy Regulation.
+If a company is exempt from reporting under the CSRD as set out in Question 6, it will also be exempt from reporting under the EU Taxonomy Regulation.
 The EU Taxonomy Regulation does not provide for any other exemptions.

-9. Is there similar legislation in the United Kingdom?
+9. Is there similar legislation in the UK?

-On 6 April 2022, The Companies (Strategic Report) (Climate-Related Financial Disclosure) Regulations 2021 (the Regulations) came into force, amending the Companies Act 2006.
-The Regulations make sustainability reporting in accordance with the Task Force on Climate-Related Financial Disclosures (TCFD) compulsory for a number of U.K. companies as part of their strategic reporting.
-For more information, please see our 19 April 2022 client alert “Q&A: New Climate-Related Disclosure Regulations for Companies and LLPs”.
+On 6 April 2022, The Companies (Strategic Report) (Climate-related Financial Disclosure) Regulations 2021 (the Regulations) came into force, amending the Companies Act 2006.
+The Regulations make sustainability reporting in accordance with the TCFD compulsory for a number of UK companies as part of their strategic reporting.
+For more information, please see our 19 April 2022 client alert, “Q&A: New Climate-Related Disclosure Regulations for Companies and LLPs”.

-Companies, whether or not they have subsidiaries incorporated in the EU, should review the CSRD and seek legal advice on whether the directive will apply to them and, if so, when they will need to begin reporting.
-Given the potential reach of the new rules, companies may wish to consider at what level within their corporate structure they should report internally.
+Companies, whether they have subsidiaries incorporated in the EU or not, should review the CSRD and seek legal advice on whether the directive will apply to them and, if so, when they will need to begin reporting.
+Given the potential reach of these rules, companies may wish to consider at what level in their corporate structure they should report.

-4 A captive insurance undertaking is an insurance undertaking that exclusively provides insurance coverage for the risks of the company or group of companies to which it belongs (Article 13(2) Directive 2009/138/EC).
+1 Captive insurance undertaking means an insurance undertaking that exclusively provides insurance cover for the risks of the company or companies to which it belongs (Article 13(2) Directive 2009/138/EC).

-5 A reinsurance undertaking is an undertaking that has received authorisation to carry on reinsurance activities (Article 13(4) Directive 2009/138/EC).
+2 Reinsurance undertaking means an undertaking that has received authorisation to carry on reinsurance activities (Article 13(4) Directive 2009/138/EC).

 This memorandum is provided by Skadden, Arps, Slate, Meagher & Flom LLP and its affiliates for educational and informational purposes only and is not intended and should not be construed as legal advice.
 This memorandum is considered advertising under applicable state laws.